Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 	+---------------+  +----------------------->       +---------------+

 Note1: In multi-link cases like above, to lock, one would acquire a global lock and then go on locking bus instances.
-But, in this case the caller framework(ASoC DPCM) guarantees that stream operations on a card are always serialized.
+But, in this case the woke caller framework(ASoC DPCM) guarantees that stream operations on a card are always serialized.
 So, there is no race condition and hence no need for global lock.

-Note2: A Slave device may be configured to receive all channels transmitted on a link for a given Stream (Example 4) or just a subset of the data (Example 3).
-The configuration of the Slave device is not handled by a SoundWire subsystem API, but instead by the snd_soc_dai_set_tdm_slot() API.
-The platform or machine driver will typically configure which of the slots are used.
-For Example 4, the same slots would be used by all Devices, while for Example 3 the Slave Device1 would use e.g. Slot 0 and Slave device2 slot 1.
+Note2: A Slave device may be configured to receive all channels transmitted on a link for a given Stream (Example 4) or just a subset of the woke data (Example 3).
+The configuration of the woke Slave device is not handled by a SoundWire subsystem API, but instead by the snd_soc_dai_set_tdm_slot() API.
+The platform or machine driver will typically configure which of the woke slots are used.
+For Example 4, the same slots would be used by all Devices, while for Example 3 the woke Slave Device1 would use e.g. Slot 0 and Slave device2 slot 1.

-Note3: Multiple Sink ports can extract the same information for the same bitSlots in the SoundWire frame, however multiple Source ports shall be configured with different bitSlot configurations.
+Note3: Multiple Sink ports can extract the woke same information for the same bitSlots in the woke SoundWire frame, however multiple Source ports shall be configured with different bitSlot configurations.
 This is the same limitation as with I2S/PCM TDM usages.